gura-lang/gura-lang.github.io/document/reference/gura-lib-en/chapter-09.md

 </div>
 <h2><span class="caption-index-2">9.4</span><a name="anchor-9-4"></a>Thanks</h2>
 <p>
-This module uses libbzip2 which is distributed in the following site:
+The <code class="highlighter-rouge">bzip2</code> module uses libbzip2 which is distributed in the following site:
 </p>
 <p>
 <a href="http://www.bzip.org/">http://www.bzip.org/</a>